Expectation and job roles |

 - initiate interventions to facilitate and support child resilience and reduce risk of emotional harm, ensuring trauma-informed care is embedded in organisations and services

-- act as a key conduit and contact for social worker, key worker at residential units, families, and Local Authorities, where there are challenges accessing health services.
+- act as a key conduit and contact for social workers, key workers at residential units, families, and local authority/council/health and social care trusts, where there are challenges accessing health services

 - possess the ability to support networks of carers and families to deliver appropriate care and support, offering constructive challenge where health needs are not being met

-- liaise with other agencies and escalates as needed regarding the health management of individual children and young people in care
+- liaise with other agencies and escalate as needed regarding the health management of individual children and young people in care

 - support professionals to contribute to Court reports or information used in other legal processes related to children and young people in care